cjdbarlow/Part-One/README.md

 ## What is this?
 Where am I?

 These are the source files for Part One.
-Content is written in Rmarkdown (.rmd), which is a fusion of R, latex, and (commonmark) markdown (like Jupyter notebooks are for python).
-The site is then built using R with a custom-made [bookdown](https://bookdown.org/) output format called Tufte in the Fast Lane (titfl).
+Content is written in Rmarkdown, which is a fusion of R, latex, and (Commonmark) markdown.
+The book is then built using [Quarto](https://quarto.org/).
+Formatting of both HTML and PDF versions are heavily inspired by Edward Tufte - the theme has been ported from a previous custom-made [bookdown](https://bookdown.org/) output format called Tufte in the Fast Lane (titfl).

 Part One is a free and open access medical education (FOAMed) initiative, and is proudly part of Life in the Fast Lane.
 You can see the full site at [](partone.litfl.com).